 If you are encrolled in a Medicare Advantage plan, you do not need a Medigap policy.
 Medigap benefits only work with Original Medicare.

 Note: If your 65th birthday occurs in 2020 or later, or you first become eligible for Medicare in 2020, you will not be able to buy Medigap plans C or F. Congress prohibits the sale of those policies to people who will be newly eligible for Medicare.
-If you purchased either of these two policies before 2020, you can keep them, and anyone who was eligible for Medicare prior to 2020 can still buy them.
+Instead, you can buy Medigap plans D or G, or the new high deductible Medigap plan G. If you purchased either plan C or F before 2020, you can keep it, and anyone who was eligible for Medicare prior to 2020 can still buy either of these plans.

 In this section: